Solutions#

 Question 2

-Can you run the unvectorised my_function
+Is it possible to run the unvectorised my_function

 directly on the same inputs (i.e., all of x)?